-Kayhan is a Lecturer in International Relations in the Department of Social and Political Sciences.
+Kayhan is a Lecturer in Politics and International Relations in the Department of Social and Political Sciences.
 His research focuses on the political economy of development, the trajectories of capitalist restructuring and state formation in the Middle East, and the non-Eurocentric historiography of capitalism.
-He is the module leader of Understanding the Cold War (Undergraduate, Year Two).
-He also contributes to the delivery of Global Political Economy (Undergraduate, Year Two), State, Nationalisms & Identity (Undergraduate, Year Three), Sustainability, Citizenship, Identity (MA Level), Political Violence and Terror (Undergraduate, Year Three) and Media, Power, Politics (Undergraduate, Year One).
+He is the module leader of Understanding the Cold War (Undergraduate, Year Two) and the co-convenor of Global Political Economy (Undergraduate, Year Two) and State, Nationalisms & Identity (Undergraduate, Year Three).
+He also contributes to the delivery of Sustainability, Citizenship, Identity (MA Level), Political Violence and Terror (Undergraduate, Year Three) and Media, Power, Politics (Undergraduate, Year One).

 Kayhan conducted his doctoral project in the School of Politics and International Relations at the University of Nottingham on the political economy of contemporary Iran, for which he was awarded the School’s Best PhD Thesis Prize for 2019-20.
 He also holds an MA in International Relations (Research Track) from the University of Nottingham, an MSc Econ in International Relations from Cardiff University as well as a BA in Media Studies from the University of Tehran.

 His articles, book reviews and commentaries have been published in New Political Economy, Political Studies Review, Historical Materialism, Progress in Political Economy and War on Want.

 He is a member of the British Society for Middle Eastern Studies (BRISMES) and the Critical Political Economy Research Network (CPERN) of the European Sociological Association.

 Kayhan is currently working on three research projects on Iranian capitalism, authoritarianism and subaltern struggles in contemporary Iran and historical materialist concepts: